Kyaikhtisaung Sayadaw: Early life

 The third of four siblings, the Venerable Paññādīpa was born on 19 April 1928 in Bilin’s Zoke Thoke Sanpya village.
 His name at birth was Aung Nyein.
 His father was San Pe and his mother was Saw Kyin.
-When he was five years old, he was sent to the Nyaungthaya monastery in Zoke Thoke.
+When he was five years old, he was sent to the Nyaungthaya Monastery in Zoke Thoke.
 There he received a monastic education as per Burmese Buddhist tradition.
 The abbot of the monastery was Sayadaw U Gandama.
 At the age of twenty, he set off for Yangon, then called Rangoon.
 He studied mechanics and began to work for A War Shin, Co. as a driver mechanic.

 Marriages

 After working for three years as a driver mechanic, Aung Nyein married Hnin Myaing, the daughter of an auto parts shop owner.
 Together they had one child, a son.
 They were married for two years before they divorced due to pressures from their family.
 Their son was only six months old at the time.

 He married again, this time to Tin Kyi, the sister of one of his intimate friends.
 Together they had three children.
 He eventually worked and saved enough to buy his own taxi car and began working as an owner/driver.
 In his spare time, he worked as a mechanic.
-It was at this time that he began observing the Buddhist Sabbath and following nine precepts.
+It was at this time that he began observing the Uposatha days and following nine precepts.
 He provided transport free of charge to monks, the sick, and the elderly.